Ministries and Committees

 This ministry provides leadership for church property maintenance including repairs and improvements.
 You don't need to know how to do the work yourself, but experience with costs, negotiating, and project management is beneficial.

 This group helps members recognize and utilize their talents and gifts.
 This team raises funds to support the church's mission and educate the congregation about the Christian meaning of stewardship.
 The Lord loves a faithful giver!
-If this unique ministry is in your wheelhouse, let the pastor know.

 Technology (see Worship Ministry)

 This group provides overall leadership for the educational ministries of the children and youth at St. Paul’s.
+Membership on this committee is open to any church member.

 Sunday School: Help our children grow in faith by being a teacher, assistant or sub to teach one-hour classes on Sunday mornings.